-This article was updated March 27, 2020, with information about costs when using Teladoc.
+This article was updated April 7, 2020, with information about COVID-19 treatment costs.

 Patients with the coronavirus have mild to severe respiratory illness with symptoms of fever, cough, and shortness of breath.
 If you develop symptoms and have been in close contact with a person known to have the coronavirus or have recently visited an area with widespread or ongoing community spread of the coronavirus, call your doctor and follow their instructions (they will be following the CDC’s guidelines for evaluating possible coronavirus patients).

-Effective immediately, all three medical options (PPO, EPO, and HDHP) will pay 100 percent of the cost — you pay no deductible, copay, or copayment — for coronavirus testing when done by a network provider.
+The PPO, EPO, and HDHP medical options will pay 100 percent of the cost — you pay no deductible, copay, or copayment — for coronavirus testing.
 If you’re enrolled in Medicare Supplement, Medicare pays 100 percent of the cost for lab testing for the coronavirus.

 In addition, if you are enrolled in the PPO, EPO, or HDHP option, all copays, deductibles, and copayments when using Teladoc through June 30, 2020, will be waived.